|

 café, basketball and volley ball courts, legal services center

+and courtroom, and more.
 The communication system, known as the Central Iraq Microwave System,

 will "consist of up to 12 communications towers throughout the